-Japanese dogwood trees are less troubled by this disease.
-They also blossom slightly later in spring than the American dogwoods.
+Japanese dogwood trees are relatively disease-resistant and blossom slightly later in spring than the American dogwoods.
 For example, the 'Wolf Eyes' cultivar puts out its white flowers around the end of May in the Northeast U.S., whereas Cornus florida blooms in mid-April there.

 The claim to fame for Wolf Eyes is its two-toned leaves, which don't change much when fall comes.
 But other Japanese dogwoods can sport a purple to red autumn color in their leaves.
 Cornus florida produces a smooth berry, while the berries of Japanese dogwood trees look more like raspberries.
-The berries, prized by wild birds, last into the winter months.
+The berries last into the winter months.

 'Donald Wyman' Crabapple

 Malus 'Donald Wyman' is a disease-resistant crabapple.
 These flowering trees grow to be 15 to 25 feet tall, with a spread of 20 to 25 feet.
 The pink buds open in April to become single white blooms.
 The flowers are fragrant, although they do not smell as good as another springtime favorite, lilac bushes.
 The tree has good fall color, and the ornamental fruits last through the winter; wild birds eat them into February and March.

 A particularly good form of quince is the 'Cameo' (Chaenomeles speciosa 'Cameo'), a compact, spreading, flowering bush that is well-suited for a low border or hedge (this is a thorny plant).
 It grows to a mature height of 2 to 4 feet, with a spread of 3 to 5 feet.
-Its double peach spring blooms arriving in March and April easily makes this a favorite shrub.
-The edible reddish-yellow berry, ripening in fall, is used for preserves and jellies.
+Its double peach spring blooms, arriving in March and April, easily make this a favorite shrub.
+The edible reddish-yellow quince berries ripen in fall and are commonly used for preserves and jellies.

 Saucer Magnolia Trees

-Although star magnolia (Magnolia stellata) blooms before saucer magnolia (Magnolia x soulangiana), saucer's large, cup-shaped flowers appearing in March makes this a prized tree.
+Although star magnolia (Magnolia stellata) blooms before saucer magnolia (Magnolia x soulangiana), saucer's large, cup-shaped flowers appearing in March make this a prized tree.
 Flowers are rose to purple outside, with a soft, white interior.
 This tree reaches 20 to 30 feet in height with a similar spread.
 Star magnolia is a bit smaller (15 to 20 tall, with a spread slightly less than that).